justinjiajia/cloud_security/labs/lab_4_new.md

 ## Task 1: Log into the account root user

 1. Visit <a href="console.aws.amazon.com/console/home">https://console.aws.amazon.com/console/home</a>.
-Then choose *Multi-session enabled* from the dropdown menu at the top right.
+Then choose *Multi-session enabled* from the dropdown menu in the top right of the screen.

    <img width="500" height="151" alt="image" src="https://github.com/user-attachments/assets/c0fa4abd-534e-4635-a38f-6c58060e5cfc" />